 “If you smell bad, bears won’t eat you?”

 Grandfather laughed so hard.
 “Such wisdom!”
-He slapped his knee; “Not quite…it was more of a matter that Old Ironside was full and besides, if you smell bad, will the human beings want to eat with you?
+He slapped his knee; “Not quite…it was more of a matter that Old Ironside was full, and besides, if you smell bad, will the human beings want to eat with you?
 Of course not!
-They’ll through you scraps as if you are a stray dog.
+They’ll throw you scraps as if you are a stray dog.
 We don’t want that now, do we?”

 “Yes.
-He showed respect to those who were older and he would help them.
+Standing Deer showed respect to those who were older, and he would help them.
 He also shared his knowledge with the young ones—he was a teacher.
-Also, he was well liked by his peers…by those of his age.
+Also, he was well-liked by his peers…by those of his age.
 These are good things.
 It says a great deal about a person.
 He spoke with his actions of the kind of person that he was.”